SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Proposed method

 \subsection{The energy block}

-The energy block $\mathcal{E}_{sb}$ is a deep network that evaluates the consistency of a pair $(\mathbf{x},\;\mathbf{y})$ with the structural information incorporated into the black box.
-Therefore, for an input feature $\mathbf{x}$, the minimum value of the energy function $\mathcal{E}_{sb}(\mathbf{x},\; \mathbf{y})$ should occur when $\mathbf{y}$ is equal to the black box prediction for $\mathbf{x}$.
-We train this network in two steps.
-First, in a pre-training phase, we generate a set of training samples by sampling from the input space and obtaining their associated outputs predicted by the black box.
-Different techniques to train an energy network have been introduced recently \cite{belanger2016structured, belanger2017end, gygli2017deep} which can be used to train $\mathcal{E}_{sb}$ in a pre-training phase.
-Here we use the work in \cite{gygli2017deep}.
+The energy block $\mathcal{E}_{sb}$ is a deep neural network that evaluates the consistency of a pair $(\mathbf{x},\;\mathbf{y})$ with the structural information incorporated into the input and output spaces.
+For an input vector $\mathbf{x}$, the value of the energy function $\mathcal{E}_{sb}(\mathbf{x},\; \mathbf{y};\theta)$ is minimized when $\mathbf{y}$ equals to the black-box prediction for $\mathbf{x}$.
+Different techniques to train an energy network have been introduced recently \citep{belanger2016structured, belanger2017end, gygli2017deep}.
+We use this network to extract the structural information incorporated into the black-box, during training an interpreter.
+To the best of our knowledge, this is the first time an energy network is used to train an interpreter.
+In the proposed method, we train the energy network in two steps.
+First, in a pre-training phase, we train the energy block $\mathcal{E}_{sb}$ separately.
+To do this, we generate a set of training data by sampling from the input space and obtaining the black-box prediction for them.
+Any technique to train an energy network can be used for pre-training phase.
+Here, we adopt the work in \citet{gygli2017deep} to pre-train the energy networks.
+Details of the method is described in Appendix \ref{app_b}.